JimmehAH/hannett.dev/about.markdown

 Hi!
 My name is James Hannett.

-I live in Oxford in the UK and I work for a small tech startup.
-I used to work at a games company and before that I did some B2B webdev and iOS app development.
+I live in Oxford in the UK.
+I specialise in build/release management and DevOps work.